kecspeter/NodeJS-TableReservingWebApp/README.md

 ![Idopontok screen](idopontok.jpg)

 Second page is the Idopontok screen.
 Here the User can add a new "Idopont" to the DB.
-On this page the User can only delete (and not modify) a Idopont.
+On this page the User can only delete (and not modify) an Idopont.